onlyquake/xonotic-wiki/overkill-tutorial.md

 *Work-in-progress*

-Overkill is a Xonotic mod characterized by

-- fast movement,
-- fewer but more powerful weapons,
+Overkill is a Xonotic mod focusing on fast movement, fewer but more powerful weapons, nades and respawning near team mates.
-- nades and
-- respawning near team mates.

 To excel at overkill there are two things to practice: aim and speed.
 If you're feeling old or your reflexes aren't that good, don't despair, speed is the more important of the two.
 Even some of the best players focus on movement almost exclusively.